microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 > This could be on another port if `8585` is already used on your machine.

 Now let's start with the skeleton of our GraphQL schema for the PetStore API.
-We'll start with general information on this API and with definition of one type and one query:
+We'll start with general information on this API and with the definition of one type and one query:
 * `Pet` is the data structure that represents a registered pet in our store - it has an `id`, a `name` and a `color`,
 * `allPets` is the query that allows fetching all the registered pets as an API call result.

-One important thing with GraphQL conventions in Microcks is that **we must add an additional specific comment** in this schema file so that we can identity your API name and version (something GraphQL Schema does not allow us to handle by default).
-The `microcksId:` comment simply identity the API name and version separated with a colon (`:`).
+One important thing with GraphQL conventions in Microcks is that **we must add an additional specific comment** in this schema file so that we can identify your API name and version (something GraphQL Schema does not allow us to handle by default).
+The `microcksId:` comment simply identifies the API name and version separated with a colon (`: ').

 Here's the first iteration of our GraphQL Schema: